apocaliss92/scrypted-advanced-notifier/README.md

 - `Minimum snapshot acquisition delay`, minimum seconds to wait until a new snapshot can be taken from a camera, keep it around 5 seconds for cameras with weak hardware
 - `Off motion duration`, amount of seconds to consider motion as ended for rules/detections affecting the camera.
 It will override the motion off events
-- `Snapshot from Decoder`, take snapshots from the camera decoded stream, use it only if you have many timeout errors and cannot rely on updated images on MQTT, this is CPU intensive
+- `Snapshot from Decoder`, take snapshots from the camera decoded stream, use it only if you have many timeout errors and cannot rely on updated images on MQTT, this is CPU intensive.
+Activable only on motion or permanently
 - Set `Minimum notification delay` to debounce further notifications
 - Set `Minimum MQTT publish delay` to debounce the image update on MQTT for this basic detections